LunyScript Architecture

 Namespace: Luny

-- Pure abstractions - the cross-engine implementers’ framework
+- Pure abstractions - the cross-engine developer SDK

-- Behavioral contracts - execution order guarantees and semantic rules
+- Behavioral contracts - execution order and lifecycle event guarantees and semantic rules

 2. LunyScript